Everything About Malaysia Phone Number Format and E.164 Standard Explained

 Advanced Call Management Features Explained

-• What is Call Barring?
+What is call barring?
 Call barring is a feature that allows you to block certain types of incoming and outgoing calls on your phone.
-This can be useful for a variety of reasons, such as preventing unauthorized international calls, blocking spam calls, or restricting calls while roaming to avoid high charges.
+This can be useful for preventing unauthorized international calls, blocking spam calls, or restricting calls while roaming to avoid high charges.

 How 5G is Shaping the Future of Malaysian Telecom